amora479/website/content/course/bju/content/cps230/programs/prog1.md

 ## Report

-Fill out the [standard program report template](/course/bju/content/cps230/downloads/report_template.docx) DOCX file and print it out.
+Fill out the [standard program report template](/course/bju/content/cps230/downloads/report_template.docx) and submit it along with your C code using Bitbucket.
+If you are not printing a physical copy, make sure to list in the report any help you received as well as a statement that all work is your own.
+Help received from the professor does not need to be listed.

+If you are printing out your report, staple one of the department honesty sheets to the top listing the help received on the sheet.
+Turn this report in at the beginning of the class period after the due date.

 ## Submission

 Use the submission system to submit your code in a single C file named `prog1.c` by the due date.

-Turn in your printed report in person at the beginning of the next class after the due date.